pgxn/docker-pgxn-tools/README.md

 Installs the specified version of PostgreSQL from the [PostgreSQL Apt] community repository, as well as any additional Debian core or PostgreSQL packages passed as subsequent arguments.
-It then starts the cluster on port 5432 with the system locale and encoding (`C.UTF-8` by default) and trust authentication enabled.
+It then starts the cluster on 5432 (or `$PGPORT` if it's set) with the system locale and encoding (`C.UTF-8` by default) and trust authentication enabled.
 If you need the cluster configured with a specific locale (for collation predictability, for example), set the `$LANG` environment variable before calling `pg-start`.

 If you need to access the `postgresql.conf`, say to add additional configuration, you can use the `SHOW config_file` SQL command like so: